zhuonanhao/DDG_Tutorial_Website/docementations/dynamic_model.md

 ---
-title: "General structural dynamics"
+title: "Structural dynamic simulation"
 nav_order: 1
 parent: Documentation
 layout: default
 ---

-# General structural dynamics
+# Structural dynamic simulation

 We use a generalized degree of freedom (DOF) vector, $$\mathbf{q} \in \mathcal{R}^{N \times 1}$$, to formulate the structural dynamic equations based on Newton's second law,